Sponsored by CareCredit

 There are two types of weight loss: total body mass and lean body mass, or muscle.
 When a cat loses weight, the body tries to prevent the loss of lean body mass, so fat is eliminated first.
 However, in some nutritional issues or medical conditions, muscle is lost instead.
 This is coupled with the natural loss of muscle in senior cats.

 Muscle loss is tougher to identify but is easiest to tell when running your hand down the spine of your cat.
 The spine, a row of bones, have bony pieces that stick up.
 Typically, good amounts of muscle cause the spine to feel fairly flat.
-However, when muscle loss occurs, the bones protrude more and are much easier to feel firm bumps down your cat’s back.
+But when muscle loss occurs, the bones protrude more and are much easier to feel firm bumps down your cat’s back.
 Other muscles are affected as well, including the legs which will look skinnier, especially the back legs.

 Why Is My Older Cat Losing Weight?
 8 Common Causes